 Vegan Pumpkin Spice Banana Bread

 Moist, fluffy, and perfect for fall.
-This Vegan Pumpkin Spice Banana Bread is an easy bake you can make for breakfast, snack, or dessert!
+This Vegan Pumpkin Spice Banana Bread is dairy-free and a quick and easy bake you can make for breakfast, snack, or dessert!

-If you're looking for more organic banana bread recipes, check out my Eggless Mini Chocolate Chip Banana Bread, Blueberry Buttermilk Banana Bread, or my Coconut Chocolate Chip Banana Bread.
+If you're looking for more homemade banana bread recipes, check out Eggless Mini Chocolate Chip Banana Bread, Blueberry Buttermilk Banana Bread, or Coconut Chocolate Chip Banana Bread.

 Why You'll Love This Recipe

-- Naturally Vegan: I’m not vegan, but this organic banana bread is so good I don’t even know it’s vegan.
-I top mine with regular butter, but you could also add a pad of vegan butter on top, or eat it plain too!
+- Naturally Vegan: I’m not vegan, but this homemade banana bread is so good I don’t even know it’s vegan.
+I top mine with regular butter, but you could also add vegan butter on top, or eat it plain too!

 Ingredients